SAP-samples/abap-exercises-codejam/exercises/ex1/README.md

 After completing these steps you will have modified your HTTP Handler Class to handle passing of URL parameters.

-1. Return to the handler class and modify the hand_request method as shown here.
+1. Return to the handler class and modify the handle_request method as shown here.
 Call the get_form_fields method of the request object to get URL parameters, then check for specific commands such as “hello“ and “timestamp“.
 ```abap
 DATA(lt_params) = request->get_form_fields(  ).
 READ TABLE lt_params REFERENCE INTO DATA(lr_params) WITH KEY name = 'cmd'.